edison12a/portal_glance_api/README.rst

 App Features:

-oortfolio style display of digital items.
+Portfolio style display of digital items.

 user collections and tagging for storage and retrieval.